Qiana0223/mythril/README.md

 # SmartExecutor
-<p>SmartExecutor is designed to reduce the sequence explosion of symbolic execution on smart contracts .</p>
+<p>SmartExecutor is designed to reduce the sequence explosion of symbolic execution on smart contracts.</p>
 <p>It is built on top of Mythril.</p>